 Probably.

-I'm punching Joe Rogan.
+Using the word punching, I'm punching Joe Rogan.

-He's gonna laugh it off.
+He's going to laugh it off.

 Tough guy and all that.

-But is he gonna have me on?
+But is he going to have me on?

 I don't know.

-Like I can't really turn away because he does make me watch.
+Like, I can't really turn away because he does make me watch.

 So that's one of the things that Newsom does well.